Cough syrup deaths: India seeks details from Uzbekistan on investigations | Law-Order

 - India

-India is in touch with the Uzbak authorities and has sought details of their investigation into the death of 18 children after allegedly consuming cough syrup made by an Indian firm, the External Affairs Ministry said on Thursday.
+India is in touch with the Uzbek authorities and has sought details of the investigation carried out by them into the death of 18 children after allegedly consuming cough syrup made by an Indian firm, the External Affairs Ministry said on Thursday.

+The Indian embassy in Tashkent also issued a statement on the matter and said it has maintained contacts with the Agency on Development of Pharmaceutical Industry and has requested it to share its investigation reports with the Indian side ''so that necessary action may also be taken in India''.

 MEA spokesperson Arindam Bagchi also said consular assistance is being provided to some linked to the company who are facing legal action there.

 Noting that the Uzbek authorities have not formally taken up the matter with New Delhi, he said,''nevertheless, our embassy has contacted the Uzbek side and is seeking further details of their investigation ...
-We understand that legal action has been initiated by the Uzbek authorities against some people, including the local representative of the company there''. ''And in that context, we are extending necessary consular assistance to those individuals or individual,'' he said.
+We understand that legal action has been initiated by the Uzbek authorities against some people, including the local representative of the company there''. ''And in that context, we are extending necessary consular assistance to those individuals or individual,'' he said during a media briefing.

+As per the Uzbek authorities, the deaths appeared to have taken place over a period of two months, he said.

+Responding to a question on a 'similar incident' in Gambia, Baghi said he was ''hesitant to term it as a similar incident or not''.

 Union Health Minister Mansukh Mandaviya also said further action would be taken based on the inspection of the pharma company.